Fred Tenney (outfielder): Career

 Tenney attended Brown University and served as a pitcher during his senior year.
 Tenney lost in his college debut to Harvard, 5–3.
 He completed his college career with a 4–2 record.
 He graduated the university with a Bachelor of Arts degree in 1880, and was a member of the Beta Theta Pi fraternity.
 From 1881 to 1885, Tenney was high school principal in Yarmouth, Massachusetts, and in 1883 he played on the Yarmouth town baseball team in what is now the Cape Cod Baseball League.
-He married Saidee Waterman of Sandwich, Massachusetts in October of 1884.
+He married Saidee Waterman of Sandwich, Massachusetts in October 1884.

 In 1884, Tenney began his professional career for the Nationals, where he spent the majority of his 38-game career.
 Over 32 games with the team, Tenney batted .235 with a triple and 32 runs scored, while playing 27 games in the outfield and six games at first base for the club.
-He also appeared in four games as a pitcher for the Reds, allowing nine earned runs over 35.0 innings pitched.
+He also appeared in four games as a pitcher for the Reds, allowing nine earned runs over 35 innings pitched.
 In his only game played for the Quicksteps, Tenney allowed one earned run in a complete game loss.
 He finished his career with a 2.09 earned run average over 43.0 innings pitched.
 The following season, Tenney played for the Hartford Babies of the Southern New England League, appearing in three games for the team.
 Reports indicated that an arm injury may have ended his professional career.